Note: POV changes are (hopefully) broken by line breaks. If they are not working, please let me know.

 "LEO!
 That's not what she meant and you know it!"

 "Of course," he smirked at her, "But it's just so fun to get you riled up."
-The Quidditch coach looked positively incensed and reached for her wand; fortunately, Dumbledore, who had been sitting contemplatively through this exchange, finally spoke up,
+The Quidditch coach looked positively incensed and reached for her wand; fortunately for the amity of the staff-room, Dumbledore spoke up.

 "…Gentle, tactful, and a better caretaker for an eleven-year-old," Poppy stated simply.
 Most of the others nodded in agreement.